fenio/ugly-nas/README.md

 | 1 VM running | 22.3 | ~16 |
 | VM + stress CPU + fio test | 30.8 | ~28 |

-Note: Don't try to use HDDs instead of SDDs with my power supply setup... it won't work almost for sure.
+Note: Don't try to use HDD instead of SDD with my power supply setup... it won't work almost for sure.

 ### Does it support ECC?